qubic/docs.qubic.org/docs/learn/updates-changes.md

 ## Implementation

 Once an update has been approved, it moves into the implementation phase.
 Developers work on incorporating the changes into the Qubic system.
-This might involve coding new features, optimizing existing ones, or fixing reported bugs.
+This might involve coding new features, optimising existing ones, or fixing reported bugs.

 ## Communication